techthumb1/Credit-Card-Feature-Analyzer/README.md

 ## Usage
 1. Run the application - `python app.py`
 2. Navigate to the application's URL - `http://localhost:5000/`
-3. Upload a CSV file - `creditcard.csv`
+3. Upload a CSV file - `transactions.csv`
 4. Select the target column - `Class`
 5. Select the features to analyze - `Amount`, `Is Fraud`, etc.
 6. Click the "Analyze" button - `Analyze`